gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Check if those connections are available after the app restart.
   - [ ] Check that those connections are removed after you log out of the root cluster that they belong to.
+  - [ ] Verify that reopening a db connection from the connections picker remembers last used port.
 - Cluster resources (servers/databases)
   - [ ] Verify that the app shows the same resources as the Web UI.
   - [ ] Verify that search is working for the resources lists.